Wedding flower consultations – How they work!

 NO PROBLEM.
 I can help you with all of it.

-Two.
-I create an estimate (otherwise known as your proposal.
+An estimate is also known as your proposal.
 The estimate includes every item you’ve told me you need, some of the inspiration pictures you’ve sent me, and pictures I’ve found as well.
 Everything is listed a la carte.
 When you get it, realize it can be a bit of a rough draft.

 And that’s it!
 About a week or two before the event I’ll get your timeline, if you or your coordinator hasn’t already sent it, and we’ll work out where I’m taking the bouts and where you’ll be when you need your hair flowers, and then we’ll all look forward to your amazing big day!